 Loyal.
 Obedient.
 Hard-working.
 All words the Lexico Arcanus would not use to describe her deviant servo skull assistant.
 Whilst she is busy info-scouring the bibliotheca archives and issuing late fees to wayward adepts, the mischievous Volitare-28 is hiding in gloomy crevices betwixt towering data-stacks; gathering, compiling and editing forbidden articles for the equally-proscribed 28 magazine.
 Bad servo skull.

 Alexander has been involved with the hobby on and off for over 20 years now.
 In that time he has helped create settings like Outgard and Mordheim 2019.
-Outside of the hobby he likes to spend his time playing with his children and napping.
+Outside of the hobby he spends his time playing with his children, studying and napping.

 Paul von Bargen